-On the other hand, flipping old products can be a great way to make extra money while doing a hobby you love.
-If you’re passionate about restoring old cars or fixing up furniture, this flip could be ideal for you.
+On the other hand, finding the best items to flip can be a great way to make extra money while doing a hobby you love.
+If you’re passionate about restoring old cars or fixing up furniture, becoming a flea market flipper could be ideal for you.

 8. Invest in land

 Real estate investing usually focuses on rental properties or house flips.
 However, there’s another type of real estate that doesn’t require extra work to improve the property—land.

 Both vacant land and assets like farmland can be incredibly lucrative ways to flip money.
 Many investors regard land as one of the most profitable real estate investments.
 After all, you can’t make more land.

 The data backs this up as well.
 According to the USDA, farmland values have increased every year since 1988 (except in 2009 and 2016).